11 Most Popular Tools for Logging and Monitoring API Calls

 7 - Sauce Labs

 Sauce Labs used to be called API Fortress, and under that name, it generated a bit of a reputation as a cloud-based REST API monitoring solution.
+Setting up Sauce Labs for monitoring involves establishing secure connections to ensure data integrity and security.
 Sauce Labs continues this success by providing testing, monitoring, and reporting, but for those looking principally for API log tooling, Sauce Labs can seem a bit too feature-complete.
 Ultimately the use case for Sauce Labs is a bit of column A and column B – if you want to collect API logs for the purpose of generating reports and insights, Sauce Labs is a great solution.
 If you want to log to just log, this might be another in the column of “too good for what you need”.

 Benefits